 - Additional toppings and syrups (optional)

 Whether you’re brewing your coffee with an espresso machine or not, your latte ingredients will be the same.
 They are as follows:

 Coffee Beans (for espresso brewing)

-The main ingredient of every latte is coffee; otherwise, you would just drink milk foam.
-You may either grind your own coffee beans if you have a coffee grinder or get a pre-ground coffee at a local coffee store.
+The main ingredient of every latte is coffee.
+Without coffee, a latte is just milk.
+You can grind your coffee beans if you have a coffee grinder, or you can buy a pre-ground coffee at a local coffee store.

 If you have a local coffee store that roasts its own beans, it is usually the best way to go.
-Most of the time, it will be fresher than the grounded coffee from the grocery store.
-Since latte is an espresso-based drink, it would be best if you could find dark-roasted espresso beans.
-They will add a distinctive flavor to your latte and enrich it with crema.
-Here's a list to start with.
+Most of the time, it will be fresher than the pre-ground coffee you’ll find at the grocery store.
+As the latte is an espresso-based drink, dark-roasted espresso beans will be best.
+Medium-dark roasted beans make the best espresso and will add a distinctive flavor to your latte and enrich it with crema.
+Check out the best espresso coffee beans here.

 You can brew an extra-strong pot of coffee with a dark roast instead of making espresso in a machine, but the flavor will not be the same.